Guntram (opera): Performance history

 The opera was not very successful, and was only staged a few times during Strauss' lifetime:

 The first performance took place on 10 May 1894 at the Grossherzogliches Hoftheater in Weimar.
 The soprano role of Freihild was sung by Pauline de Ahna, Strauss's future wife.
 Later performances conducted by Strauss included those in Munich on 16 November 1895 and in Prague on 9 October 1901.
 A performance in Frankfurt was given on 9 March 1910 conducted by Ludwig Rottenberg.

 The revised version was first given in Weimar on 29 October 1940, conducted by Paul Sixt, and later in 1942 in Berlin conducted by Robert Heger.

 In Hamburg, on 4 February 1895, Gustav Mahler included the prelude to act 1 in his 6th Philharmonic Concert.
 He included the preludes to acts 1 and 2 in a concert in Vienna on 19 February 1899, and in New York City on 30 March 1910 with the New York Philharmonic.

+The works is score for 3 flutes (3rd doubling piccolo), 3 oboes (3rd doubling English horn), 3 clarinets (3rd doubling bass clarinet), 3 bassoons, contrabassoon, 4 horns, 3 trumpets, bass trumpet, 3 trombones, tuba, timpani (2 drums), percussion (5 players), bass drum, tenor drum, triangle, cymbals (large and small), lute, 2 harps, and strings (16, 16, 12, 10, 8 players).